CMB lensing reconstruction biases from masking extragalactic sources: Simulations

 Following \PaperI, we produced two sets of lensed CMB simulations that are later used to study the impact of correlated masking on lensing reconstruction.
 These sets share the same 100 unlensed CMB realizations, but they are lensed either using the same fixed deflection field constructed from the \websky $\kappa$ simulation (NG set), or using a different Gaussian random realizations of the deflection field for each map (G set), where the deflection field has the same angular power spectrum as the realization of the \websky $\kappa$ map.
 We used the NG set to isolate the bias as it would appear on real data while the G set was used to compute the error bars of our measurements and calibrate the lensing reconstruction normalization and $N^{(i)}$ biases.
 As such, the error bars displayed in the figures do not include any non-Gaussian contribution to the covariance.
 In the following, unless stated otherwise, error bars (or bands) displayed in figures are standard deviations of the plotted variable measured over the set of G simulations.
 An additional G-like set was computed to estimate the mean field of the quadratic estimator in order to debias the reconstructed lensing potential power spectrum.

 The \websky lensing $\kappa$ map is constructed using the Born approximation and therefore neglects the effect of post-Born lensing, which is expected to significantly modify the overall non-Gaussianity in the CMB lensing $\kappa$ ~\cite{Pratten:2016dsm} and thus the shape of the \nlth bias in the reconstructed lensing field \cite{Fabbian:2019tik,Beck:2018wud}.
 Investigating the impact of post-Born effects on the mask bias would require us to include post-Born lensing in the lensed CMB, and (Born) lensing of the extragalactic foregrounds to avoid introducing spurious decorrelation of photon deflections along the line of sight (see, e.g., the discussion in Refs.~\cite{Fabbian:2019tik,Boehm:2019hlv}).
-As we do not have a similar set of simulations at our disposal, we investigated the role of post-Born effects only for masks built on the $\kappa$ field using the Born and post-Born CMB lensing maps of Ref.~\cite{Fabbian:2017wfp}.
+As we do not have a similar set of simulations at our disposal, we investigated the role of post-Born effects only for masks built on the $\kappa$ field using the Born and post-Born CMB lensing maps of Ref.~\cite{Fabbian:2017wfp} \footnote{These adopt a Planck 2013 cosmology which is slightly different from the one used in the \websky simulations.}.
 We used those maps to produce two additional sets of simulations where we lensed the same 100 realizations of unlensed CMB maps with deflection fields constructed from the Born and post-Born $\kappa$ maps following the steps adopted for the \websky $\kappa$ map.
 We refer to these sets of simulations as BNG and the pBNG respectively.
-To calibrate the normalization of the estimator we also created a set of Gaussian simulations, as done for the G set, using the power spectrum of the post-Born $\kappa$ map\footnote{As noted in \cite{Beck:2018wud} differences due to post-Born correction in $C_{L}^{\kappa\kappa}$ are negligible for the purpose of this work.}.
+To calibrate the normalization of the estimator, we also created a set of Gaussian simulations, as done for the G set, using the power spectrum of the post-Born $\kappa$ map\footnote{As noted in \cite{Beck:2018wud} differences due to post-Born correction in $C_{L}^{\kappa\kappa}$ are negligible for the purpose of this work.}.